fridagsmys/Uppgift-2/README.md

 Backend: Node.js/Express
 Frontend: React/Typescript

-This project was created by as student for educational purposes, and aims to fulfill the requirements for the grade G.
+This project was created by as student for educational purposes, and aims to fulfill the requirements for the grade G. Please note that the node_modules on both the server and client side has been removed.

 ## How to Install and Run the Project